 Wes Bond started the topic What do you do during your singing lessons?
-(Singing Teachers) in the forum Music Teachers 1 year, 8 months ago
+(Singing Teachers) in the forum Music Teachers Forum 3 years, 7 months ago

 Obviously as teachers we do different things in our lessons and have different ways of doing things.